 - Email coupons and special offers to employers.
 This is a great way to encourage more job postings, particularly during slower posting periods.

-3. Other online channels
+3) Other online channels

-Move beyond email to reach people through other digital channels.
+Go beyond email to reach people through other digital channels.
 For example:

 - Place a jobs feed or widget on the home page of your site.
 This will pull in more traffic to the career center than a link alone.
 It will also give employers access to passive job seekers.